Dasharo/docs/docs/unified-test-documentation/dasharo-performance/401-cpu-temperature.md

     stress-ng: info:  [5706]         x86_pkg_temp   50.12 C (323.27 K)
     ```

-Displayed temperature should not exceed `80 C`.
+Displayed temperature should not exceed `high value` and other specific
+temperature value, if it has been defined.